owncloud/search_elastic/README.md

 ## Installation of search_elastic
 - install & enable the app
-- go to the admin settings, set up url and port, click "setup index"
+- go to the admin settings, set up url and port, click "reset index"

 To trigger indexing create, upload or change a file.
 The next cron.php will index all unindexed files for the user who did the change.